 The Surfer's board suddenly goes a bit wild, which Norrin finds...weird.
 He and the board are supposed to be one.
 The board is supposed to obey his commands.
 It's like something is trying to pull the board towards a particular destination.
 Our man examines the board and notices that there's some bacteria-like life forms clinging to it, like barnacles on a ship's hull.

 Norrin finds it unlikely that these things are the cause of his board troubles, so he tries to burn them off with the Power Cosmic.
 These little critters are resilient, though.
 As such, it has no effect.
 Norrin realizes that the particles are trying to take him somewhere, so he figures he might as well let them take him and his board where they want to go.
 They take him to a strange cloud, nothing like the Surfer has ever seen before.
-There's something strange about this cloud.
+It's one of the...odder phenomenon he's encountered.

 Yup, Ghaur is back!
 Remember him from my reviews of the 1980s Eternals maxiseries?
 Well, he was seemingly killed after the events of Eternals #12 (September 1986), but it turns out his consciousness did survive...in the form of the bacteria-ridden cloud the Surfer had encountered.
 He saw the Surfer passing by as his destiny, recapping how he ended up there.
 Ghaur and the Surfer duke it out.

 The mad Deviant is not at his full power, but he still is able to match the Surfer and his Power Cosmic well.
 However, Ghaur has a new plan, and he has no desire to waste his time battling Norrin.
 He traps the Surfer in a plasma field and flies off.
-I think he's just running away because he don't want to get Norrin's silver hands.
+I think he's just running away because he doesn't want to get himself some of Norrin's silver hands.

-The Surfer considers pursuing him (realizing Ghaur intends to return to Earth) but remembers that he has his own problems.
-Mainly that his own homeworld is being dragged into the Kree-Skrull War, as shown in his own book at the time.
+The Surfer considers pursuing him...somehow knowing Ghaur intends to return to Earth.
+I don't know.
+Maybe the Power Cosmic told him?
+I do remember he used it as a form of psychometry in John Byrne's Fantastic Four run.
+He then remembers that he has his own problems.
+Mainly that his own homeworld is being dragged into another Kree-Skrull War, as shown in his own book at6 the time.
 Not to mention Earth has its own fair share of superheroes.
-They've taken him down before, they can do it again.
+They've taken him down before, so they can do it again.
 Still, it would be nice to at least warn them, ya jerk!

-Ghaur makes his way back to Earth, his destination is Lemuria.
+Ghaur makes his way back to Earth.
+His destination?
+The ancient city of Lemuria.
 But not the Lemuria that was the home of the Deviants.
 This Lemuria is the home of Atlanteans that worshipped the seven-headed snake Elder God known as Set.
+Makes sense, considering the role Set will play in upcoming annuals.

-The Lemurians are not happy to see the former Priestlord, and blast at him.
+The Lemurians are not happy to see the former Priestlord.
+They express their displeasure with him being in town by trying to blast him.
 Ghaur goes through the Lemurian forces like a hot knife through butter.
-There is someone there he has to see: Llyra.
+After all, there is someone there he has to see: Llyra.

 Ghaur takes Llyra with him.
-Since he freed her from imprisonment in Lemuria, she warns him that she has no intention of serving any man.
+Since he freed her from imprisonment in Lemuria, she does him a courtesy and warns him that she has no intention to serve any man, even if they are ugly blue men.
 However, Ghaur says that his plans have an accord with hers, mainly a desire for the Serpent Crown.
 Ghaur learned of the Crown thanks to his consciousness being expanded during his time as a space cloud.
 His mind came into contact with the mind of Set within said Crown.
 We get a brief recap of the Crown's history up to that point to its most recent appearance encountering the Thing, Dr. Strange, Scarlet Witch, and Spider-Man.
 But Ghaur has guaranteed Set's victory.

 In space, evidently the Surfer listened to me, because he transmits a warning to Doctor Strange and Elizabeth "Talisman" Twoyoungmen.
 And as this happens, the Dreaming Celestial turns, having nightmares about the decimation of humanity...'